If Republicans Love Their Country, When Will They Show It?

 When was the last time you read a story or watched a TV show or a movie that was actually optimistic about the future?
 I know.
 I can’t remember either.
 Maybe the “San Junipero” episode in the latest Black Mirror series just about squeaks through.
 I finished that with a small if fleeting utopian glow.
 But that’s only compared with all the other dread-inducing omens of future techno-hell in that series.

-This magazine’s cover-story predicting Mad Max conditions pretty damn soon on planet earth wasn’t exactly a guilt-free beach read either.
-And the best recent peak TV show I watched, The Handmaid’s Tale, lingered in the soul like some cold compress.
-The Interwebs seem a pale shadow of the individuality and diversity they once promised (and even delivered) and now portend fathomless, anonymous darkness.
+This magazine’s cover story predicting Mad Max conditions pretty damn soon on planet Earth wasn’t exactly a guilt-free beach read either.
+And the best recent Peak TV show I watched, The Handmaid’s Tale, lingered in the soul like some cold compress.
+The interwebs seem a pale shadow of the individuality and diversity they once promised (and even delivered) and now portend fathomless, anonymous darkness.
 Technology used to thrill a little, no?
-Now it’s either a new app that will shred every last middle-class job in the West (this story on the demise of the London cabby ruined my morning) or wonder-meds none of us will have access to if Mitch McConnell gets his way.
-And saturating all of it is Trump, hovering in the humid summer air like the smell of Satan’s Sangria leaking from a New York city trash truck.
+Now it’s either a new app that will shred every last middle-class job in the West (this story on the demise of the London cabby ruined my morning) or wonder meds none of us will have access to if Mitch McConnell gets his way.
+And saturating all of it is Trump, hovering in the humid summer air like the smell of Satan’s Sangria leaking from a New York City trash truck.

-But then – out of the blue – lo! – a bright star emerges: “A company called Cannabiniers on Wednesday launched the Brewbudz, which is ‘the world’s first cannabis infused coffee, tea and cocoa pods.’”
-Brewbudz are available in different dosing strengths from 10 mg to 50 mg of THC, the compound in marijuana that gets you high, in both sativa (the strain of cannabis that picks you up) or indica (the strain that mellows you out).”
+But then — out of the blue, lo! — a bright star emerges: “A company called Cannabiniers on Wednesday launched the Brewbudz, which is ‘the world’s first cannabis infused coffee, tea and cocoa pods.’”
+Brewbudz are available in different dosing strengths, from 10 mg to 50 mg of THC, the compound in marijuana that gets you high, in both sativa (the strain of cannabis that picks you up) or indica (the strain that mellows you out).”
 Suddenly, there’s a reason to carry on.

-It’s long been a theory of mine that the 21st century has been marijuana’s new golden age for a reason: the dystopia demands a mild, uplifting oblivion.
-No wonder Washington, D.C. is now a veritable hub of muggy dope fumes, per the Washington Post:
+It’s long been a theory of mine that the 21st century has been marijuana’s new golden age for a reason: The dystopia demands a mild, uplifting oblivion.
+No wonder Washington, D.C., is now a veritable hub of muggy dope fumes, per the Washington Post:

 … everywhere you go in the nation’s capital, you catch a whiff of weed.
 And it’s often in the places where you least expect it.